learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ## Shape of a Array

-The shape (or DIMENSIONS) of a vector/matrix array tells us the number of values for each dimension.
-For a 2-dimensional array it will give you the number of rows and the number of columns.
-Let’s find the shape of our preceding 2-dimensional and 3-D arrays we created above.
+The shape (or "dimensions") of a vector/matrix array tells us the number of values for each dimension.
+For a 2-dimensional array it gives you the number of rows and the number of columns.
+Let’s find the shape of our preceding 2-D and 3-D arrays created above.
 For a NumPy object, you can access its shape as shown below:
 ```python
 print(x.shape) # the vector with 10 scalars
 print (X.shape) # the 2-D Matrix with 3X3 scalar components